 Encourage children to apply the think-addition strategy for subtraction to numbers beyond the basic facts.
 For example, the strategy can be extended to solve 106 – 89.
 This is specifically highlighted in the ORIGO One video referenced earlier in this blog!

-If you would like to download the game board referenced in this article, please click below to sign up for the ORIGO Insights Resource Hub for the downloadable resources!
+If you would like to download the game board referenced in this article, please click HERE.

 About ORIGO Education